 Teaching and assessment

 You'll learn through lectures and seminars, practical sessions, workshops, group debates, self-study units and individual presentations.

 Information for international students

-Overall IELTS grade of 7.0 with a minimum of 6.0 in each component, or equivalent.
+Overall IELTS grade of 6.5 with a minimum of 6.0 in each component, or equivalent.

 Qualification and course duration